 A minimum overall score of 4.0 is required with no part less than 4.0.

-The Canadian Academic English Language Assessment (CAEL) is managed through Carleton University and is offered in various countries internationally.
+The Canadian Academic English Language Assessment (CAEL) is a English language test developed in Canada and offered in various countries internationally.

 A minimum overall score of 60 is required with no part less than 60.

 a.)
 The Academic English Program at the English Language Centre at Western University.
 Successful completion of the High Advanced Level at the English Language Centre at Western University may be used as proof of English Language proficiency.
-Students who complete the program at the time of application to Western University are considered to demonstrate the level of English language proficiency required for admission and will not be required to provide further proof of English language proficiency.
+Students may be considered for conditional admission to attend Western after successful completion of the Academic English program, provided that they meet the academic requirements for admission to Western.

 b.)
 The English Boost Program at the English Language Center at Western University.
 The English Boost program is designed for students who have been offered conditional admission to Western based on their academic background but who fall just below Western’s English language proficiency requirements.
 The English Boost program begins in early July and provides nine weeks of training prior to the start of undergraduate degree programs in September to give students the ‘boost’ they need to meet Western’s English proficiency requirements and succeed in their degree.
 Applicants to Western’s Main Campus are automatically considered for Boost if they are deemed academically admissible and are just below the English language proficiency requirements.
 No additional application is required.

-Successful completion of Level 7 (former Level 'D') at CultureWorks may be used as proof of English language proficiency.
+Successful completion of the Level 7 at CultureWorks may be used as proof of English language proficiency.
 Individuals who apply to CultureWorks may be considered for conditional admission to attend Western after successful completion of Level 7 at CultureWorks, provided that they meet the academic requirements for admission to Western.